 When you’re cruising the streets drivers will be looking out for you.
 Bright clothes and reflective material make it much easier for motorists to see you and when the sun goes down bicycle lights are essential.

-Check out Greater Wellington’s lights test to find out which lights are best.
+Check out the Consumer lights test to find out which lights are best.

 Riding a steady line past parked cars, pot holes or broken glass also makes it easy for cars to give you a wide berth.
-A safety margin of one metre when passing parked cars is needed to avoid being ‘doored’.
+To avoid being ‘doored’, safety margin of one metre is needed when passing parked cars.

 Sudden braking or swerving are common causes of crashes in bunches.
 Group rides work best when riders communicate hazards and rotate the lead rider smoothly.
 Riding two-abreast is legal (unless you are passing other vehicles or holding up traffic).
 Riding three-abreast is never legal.